jmadediji/simple-java-calculator/README.md

 ![Logo Simple Java Calculator](logo.png)

 ---
-Our mission is to provide a user-friendly and reliable tool for performing basic arithmetic operations in Java.
+Our mission is to provide a user-friendly and reliable tool for performing basic-to-advanced arithmetic operations in Java, emulating a more sophisticated scientific calculator.
 We aim to support the learning and development of Java programmers by offering a simple and intuitive interface, accurate and fast calculations, and clear and concise documentation.
 We value quality, simplicity, and customer satisfaction in our product.
 This project was forked form pH-7's repository and modified for educational purposes.

 This calculator is **simple** with an **easy to use code** to help novices **learn how to create a calculator** program with **`Java`**.

+Documentation is defined within the code.

 ---